Rules For the 2025 Players Challenge Cup

 Will consist of three (3) Groups of four (4) teams each.
 Each team will play the other teams in its Group for a total of three (3) preliminary round games.

-Teams advancing to the Semi-final: The winner of Group A will play Wild card #1 and the winner of Group B will play the winner of Group C. If Wild Card comes from Group A, then it will be winner of Group B vs Wild card and winner of Group A vs Group C.
+Teams advancing to the Semi-Finals: The winner of Group A will play Wild card #1 and the winner of Group B will play the winner of Group C. If Wild Card comes from Group A, then it will be winner of Group B vs Wild card and winner of Group A vs Group C. The winners of semifinal games will meet for the Championship.

 Award Ceremonies